greggbjensen/prdeploy/README.md

 ## Repository Setup

-1. Follow the [prdeploy-api App Setup](/prdeploy-api/README.md#app-setup) to get prdeploy configured for your organization.
+1. Follow the [prdeploy-webhooks App Setup](/prdeploy-webhooks/README.md#app-setup) to get prdeploy configured for your organization.
 2. Add a `.prdeploy.yaml` settings file to the root of your repository:

    ```yaml